zoharh20-meet/y2l-apis-intro-lab/README.md

 D. Now we need to pass the dictionary into `render_template`.
 On line 23 of `app.py`, your code should look something like: `return render_template('movie.html', movie=PYTHON_DICTIONARY_HERE)`.

-E. When you visit http://127.0.0.1:5000/movie you should be able to see the title of the movie, the release date, and display an image of the movie
+E. When you visit http://127.0.0.1:5000/movie you should be able to see the title of the movie and an image of the movie.
+But notice that the release date is not shown!
+Look at `movie.html` and fix it to show the movie's release date.

 ### **Bonus:**
 Change the `/tv_shows` function and use the `json_string` variable to show now a list of the tv shows (you will have to change it from a JSON string to python dict like you did before).
 Visiting http://127.0.0.1:5000/tv_shows should show you a list of TV shows that have name, language, and genres for the show